 The acetic acid lost by the alcohol-rich phase and the acid gained by water increased with increasing impeller speed, and approached a constant value at the last three impeller speeds.
 The percent closure was found to be less than 20% for all six trials.
 The number of ideal stages obtained graphically and analytically ranged in between 2.5 and 3.5 stages.
 There was less than 5% difference in the number stages obtained by each method.
 The higher agitation resulted in higher number of ideal stages suggesting better extraction at higher agitation.
 The Height Equivalent of Theoretical stages decreased with increasing impeller speed.
 The Overall Column Efficiency was found be less 10% at every impeller speed.
-The Overall Column Efficiency increased with increasing impeller speed suggesting better performance of column at a higher agitation.
-The power consumption of the system increased with increasing impeller speed and the number of ideal stages per mixing section increased with rise in the power function.
+The Overall Column Efficiency increased with increasing impeller speed and the number of ideal stages per mixing section increased with rise in the power function.